voodoofugu/nexus-state/publish/README.md

 };
 ```

-So you can use `nexusEffect`, but its true power is shown in using it together with `nexusUpdate`, as it is also a simple function.
+So you can use `nexusTrigger`, but its true power is shown in using it together with `nexusUpdate`, as it is also a simple function.
 This way you can think through complex user logic:

 ```javascript